On This Page:

 These are unprecedented times, and we are all facing challenges and circumstances that we have never faced before and for which we do not always have an immediate answer or solution.
 On a daily basis, we pledge to put the health and wellbeing of our residents and team members first.
 We are grateful for everyone's patience and understanding as we continue to support each other more than ever before.

 As of September 22, 2021, proof of vaccination along with government issued identification (ID) has been required to access certain businesses and settings to help further protect Ontarians from COVID-19 and the Delta/Omicron variants.
-You must be prepared to provide an “enhanced” vaccine certificate with a unique QR code along with your government issued ID.
+Effective March 1st, 2022, the proof of vaccination requirement has been lifted, with businesses being allowed to implement them voluntarily.
+Should a business choose to do so, you must be prepared to provide an “enhanced” vaccine certificate with a unique QR code along with your government issued ID.
 Doing so will ensure those who are adequately protected or have a recognized vaccine contraindication can gain admittance to certain venues and/or engage in certain non-essential activities.